fedi-e2ee/public-key-directory-specification/Specification.md

 **Status**: Open.

 Suppose Dave ([defined above](#actors)) is an honest user on Richard's instance with a public key enrolled with Fireproof enabled.
-Suppose Dave has a \[cyber\]-stalker, Henry, that obtains David's secret key (e.g., by compromising Dave's device).
+Suppose Dave has a \[cyber-\]stalker, Henry, that obtains David's secret key (e.g., by compromising Dave's device).

 Henry can then generate a revocation for the pilfered secret key, issue a `RevokeKeyThirdParty` to revoke Dave's public